 The Link Between Your Microbiome and IBS

-Ever-increasing research activity from the last decade has built up notable evidence that disruption in the diversity, richness and composition of the gut microbiota – otherwise known as dysbiosis – plays a critical role in the IBS pathogenesis2.
-Several mechanisms can lead to dysbiosis: from overgrowth or depletion of specific species of bacteria, to alterations in bacterial richness3.
+Ever-increasing research activity from the last decade has built up notable evidence that disruption in the diversity, richness, and composition of the gut microbiota – otherwise known as dysbiosis – plays a critical role in IBS pathogenesis2.
+Several mechanisms can lead to dysbiosis: overgrowth or depletion of specific species of bacteria, to alterations in bacterial richness3.

 In IBS patients, gut dysbiosis has been linked with: